 A one-semester survey of the fundamental principles of chemistry.
 Topics include atomic and molecular structure, inorganic nomenclature, quantitative relationships involving chemical substances and chemical reactions, aqueous ionic and molecular solution theory, and acid-base theory.
-Two lecture periods and one 2-hour
+Two lecture periods and one 2-hour lab per week.

-CHE 124 General, Organic, and Biochemistry
+CHE 124 General, Organic, and (3) Biochemistry